 The answer is in the consultative approach.

 We feel that the consultative approach an executive recruiter takes is just as important.
 When your organization partners with an executive recruiter, this recruiter should act as an extension of your organization.
-This recruiter should take the time to understand the DNA of your organization, as well as the reason for the vacancy, the hard and soft skills needed in your next hire.
+This recruiter should take the time to understand the DNA of your organization, as well as the reason for the vacancy, and the hard and soft skills needed in your next hire.
 They should be able to tell your organization's story which will attract candidates who otherwise wouldn't have applied to the position.

-Have you ever thought about how many organization structures this recruiter has seen over the course of their career?
+Have you ever thought about how many organizational structures this recruiter has seen over the course of their career?
 This recruiter is most likely very qualified to take in your list of must-haves, and nice-to-haves, and then help your HR team define a strong job description that will open the talent pool enough for you to attract the perfect person to your organization.
 Here's our advice to get the most out of your relationship with your executive recruiter:

 Your recruiter knows you have choices.
-The initial call is to ensure the partnership between recruiter and client will be a good one.
+The initial call is to ensure the partnership between the recruiter and the client will be a good one.
 Recruiters have vast networks, if they aren’t the best person to fill your position, they can most likely refer you to someone who can.
 Some firms have an inquiry form to fill out on their website, or just email/call them directly.